maximinl/word2vec_antipsychotics/README.md

 1.3) Medication Screening
 We screened clozapine as it is the only compound reserved for patients with treatment-resistant schizophrenia due to its potentially hazardous side effects profile.

-A new prediction was every word that was close to the input word, was a medication and had not been mentioned together with the following term in a PubMed abstract: (schizo* OR psychot* OR psychosis OR antipsychotics OR Clozapine) between 2000-2023.
-In cases where there were five or less abstracts were a word and the above query were mentioned together, we checked if the abstracts in question were featured in our training corpus.
-This was always a real possibility, since, as described earlier, only a fraction of all PubMed abstracts were included as source data.
-If the abstracts were not featured in the training corpus, the word was considered a prediction, since the model did not know about a connection of the two words through abstracts.
+A new prediction was every word that was close to the input word, was a medication and had not been mentioned together with the following term in a PubMed abstract in our corpus: ‘schizophrenia’, ‘schizophrenic’, ‘psychotic’, ‘psychosis’, ‘antipsychotic’, ‘antipsychotics’ or ‘clozapine’, between 2000-2023.
+These words were considered a prediction, since the model could not have known about a connection of the two words through abstracts in our corpus.
 When recreating this, any medication can be screened.
-For example, you could be searching for 'Levodopa' and see if there are words close to it that arent ususally associated with it.
+For example, you could be searching for 'levodopa' and see if there are words close to it that arent ususally associated with it.

 2) Hypothesis Testing
 2.1) Methodology